 Strategy 9.3: Plan for appropriate pedestrian and equestrian access aligned with exiting road networks that provide connections to community facilities and regional trails.

-Action 9.3.1 Identify pedestrian connections in conjunction with planning and programming of new community facilities.
+Action 9.3.1 LCVA and the Planning Division will identify pedestrian connections in conjunction with planning and programming of new community facilities.

-Action 9.3.2 Identify roads in the plan area with appropriate right-of-waye R.O.W. that can accommodate a future trail network to avoid trail linkages across private property or in arroyos.
+Action 9.3.2 LCVA and the Planning Division will identify roads in the plan area with appropriate right-of-waye R.O.W. that can accommodate a future trail network to avoid trail linkages across private property or in arroyos.

-Action 9.3.4 Work with private land owners, the BLM and the State Land Office to develop voluntary use agreements, easements, or other arrangements for public use of these trails.
+Action 9.3.4 LCVA and the Planning Division will work with private land owners, the BLM and the State Land Office to develop voluntary use agreements, easements, or other arrangements for public use of these trails.
 This will include working with all parties to help identify trailhead locations for existing trails.
 This will also include closure of all unauthorized trails and measures to educate the public to eliminate trespass on private properties.

-Action 9.3.5 Develop a voluntary notification process of all sales of open space properties identified in the above mentioned public land inventory.
+Action 9.3.5 LCVA will develop a voluntary notification process of all sales of open space properties identified in the above mentioned public land inventory.
 When possible, the community will negotiate a voluntary first right of refusal on sales or transfers in order that the lands may be purchased for protection and inclusion in community open spaces.
 This program will include exploring funding mechanisms to purchase the lands and maintain the lands, as well as the creation of a community-based legal entity that can purchase the land for common community use..

-Action 9.3.6 Develop an accurate inventory of wildlife habitat areas in the Planning Area and develop a management and protection program with direct participation from local residents, property owners and business owners.
+Action 9.3.6 LCVA and the Planning Division will develop an accurate inventory of wildlife habitat areas in the Planning Area and develop a management and protection program with direct participation from local residents, property owners and business owners.

-Action 9.3.7 Identify and create a management program consistent with existing county and state regulations to preserve historical and archaeological areas within the Planning Area including but not limited to petroglyphs, Pueblo ruins, and other historical cultural sites.
+Action 9.3.7 : LCVA and the Planning Division will identify and create a management program consistent with existing county and state regulations to preserve historical and archaeological areas within the Planning Area including but not limited to petroglyphs, Pueblo ruins, and other historical cultural sites.

-Action 9.3.8 Develop a community-based stewardship and management program for public lands in and adjacent to the Planning Area.
+Action 9.3.8 LCVA and the Planning Division will develop a community-based stewardship and management program for public lands in and adjacent to the Planning Area.
 The management program will create environmentally and culturally sensitive programs to maintain traditional activities such as common open space areas, horseback trails, and grazing.

 Strategy 9.4: Plan for small parks to serve evolving neighborhoods and to serve existing and future neighborhood residents.

+Note: Strategy 9.4 needs an Action

 Public Safety